Effective Wednesday 11/25 at 10pm, LA County has ordered restaurants and bars to cease outdoor dining - find more information here.

 Blue Dog Beer Tavern is a Valley staple, serving tremendous burgers and a wide selection of craft beer on tap.
 They recently expanded their patio out into the sidewalk, so there’s plenty of outdoor seating - along with a few TVs.

 This sports bar in Santa Monica has set up a fenced-in patio in their back parking lot with tables, couches, and plenty of TVs.
-Their weekly specials include $2 Taco Tuesdays, $1 Wing Wednesdays, and $6 Old Fashioned Fridays, all of which will make you forget the 2020 Angels season.
+Their weekly specials include $2 Taco Tuesdays, $1 Wing Wednesdays, and $6 Old Fashioned Fridays.
+That’s way more winning than the Chargers ever do.

 Little Tokyo spot The Escondite is open until 1am every day, with a huge outdoor seating area set up in their parking lot.
 They’ve brought TVs, picnic tables, and even some booths and couches outside, with plenty of space between them for social distancing.
 Their drinks are still cheap, and they’re still serving their fantastic menu full of football-sized burgers (get the unfortunately named Double D, a massive double-smash burger loaded with cheese, sauce, and other extras).